Scripture Reference:![]()

 - Do some science experiments concerning birds or fish.

-- Bring a goldfish and/or bird to class.
+- Bring a goldfish or bird to show the children.

-- “Go fishing” with small dowel rods with string attached.
-Tie a magnet to the end of the string and then “catch” paper clips or other small metal objects.
+- “Go fishing” with small dowel rods attached to a string.
+Tie a magnet to the end of the string, and then “catch” paper clips or other small metal objects.

-- Bring a collection of feathers to show the students.
-Or you could go on a walk and try to find feathers.
-If available show different kinds of bird nests and/or eggs.
+- Bring a collection of feathers to show the children.
+You could also go on a walk and try to find feathers.
+If available, show different kinds of bird nests or eggs.

 - Brainstorm all the sayings associated with birds (birds of a feather, bird brain, etc.).
 Do the same with fish (fish breath, something is fishy, etc.